 These two log cabins are identical in size and ammenities.
 Each has a private queen sized bedroom, daybed in common area, two twin beds in loft.
-Kitchen area has small sink, refrigerator, coffee maker, toaster and small sink.
-Dinnerware provided for 4 guests, more if needed.
+Kitchen area has small sink, refrigerator, coffee maker, toaster.
+Dinnerware provided for 5 guests, more if needed.
 An armoire for storing your clothing, etc., and private bath with shower and pedestal sink.
 All linens are included for every cabin.

 The largest of our log cabins sleeps six people.
 Private queen sized bedroom, bunk beds in the common area and a loft with 2 twin beds.
 Large kitchen sink, refrigerator, microwave, toaster and coffee maker.
 Bathroom is quite spacious with large shower, sink and cabinets.

-Cozy log cabins featuring private bathroom, kitchen area with microwave, coffee maker, toaster, refrigerator and table and chairs.
-Cabin 4 has one twin bed and one bunkbed, sleeping three.
-Cabin 5 has two twin beds.
+These cozy log cabins feature a private bathroom, kitchen area with sink, microwave, coffee maker, toaster, refrigerator and table and chairs.
+The cabins have a full size bed and a twin bed.
 All linens are included.